mharen/mharen.github.io/_posts/2011/2011-11-02-iphone-from-perspective-of-android.md

 I considered going with an iPhone 4 but at the time it wasn’t available on Verizon and lacked some features I really wanted (e.g. sane notifications and Google Voice integration).
 It was also not officially permitted by my company yet.
 Also, I’m a tinkerer and love the openness of the Android system and the community around it.

 Here we are, 15 months later and now I have an iPhone 4S.
 A lot of people who know my history with WinMo, Android, and now iPhone have asked about my thoughts on the matter.
-Here they come in two acts:  <ol>   <li>What I love about the iPhone as a former Android user (this post) </li>    <li>What I miss from my Android as a new iPhone user and final conclusions ([next post](../../2011/11/what-i-miss-from-my-android-as-new.html)) </li> </ol>
+Here they come in two acts:

+1. What I love about the iPhone as a former Android user (this post)
+2. What I miss from my Android as a new iPhone user and final conclusions ([next post](../../2011/11/what-i-miss-from-my-android-as-new.html))

 Let’s go.  <h4>What I love about the iPhone as a former Android user</h4>  <h5>App quality</h5>